 Depending on the way your computer is set-up, the CSV template might open in either Excel, Open Office Calc, Numbers or even Google Sheets.
 It doesn't matter too much as any spreadsheet editing application will handle it just fine.

-The template contains a number of columns into which you can write or paste your documents info.
-We've tried to keep the format as standard as possible, so hopefully your existing documents database will export in a Quaderno-friendly fashion without too much editing.
+The template contains a number of columns into which you can write or paste your transaction info.
+We've tried to keep the format as standard as possible, so hopefully your existing transaction database will export in a Quaderno-friendly fashion without too much editing.

 Make sure to only enter one document per row, under the existing headings.